 Dementia is a major progressive neurocognitive disorder, the most common types of which are Alzheimer’s disease, vascular dementia and Lewy Body dementia.(1) Despite an increasing number of cases globally and decades of research, there remains much unknown about the pathogenesis and progression of the disease, and, at present, no effective treatment exists to arrest, slow or reverse the cognitive decline associated with the condition.(2) Drug repurposing, the identification of new applications for previously approved drugs, may provide an efficient mechanism to discover new effective preventative and therapeutic treatments for dementia.(3,4)

 Several cardiovascular factors have been identified as potential risk factors for dementia,(5) and of these, circulating lipid levels represent a promising target for intervention due to the ready availability of lipid-modifying treatments.
 In this context, determining whether lipid-regulating agents (LRA) could be repurposed for the prevention of dementia and related diseases would be helpful in the development of evidence-based prevention policy.
-Several existing prospective studies have examined the association of LRA use with dementia.(6–10) However, many of these studies are small, record few outcomes, and have limited follow-up.
+Several existing prospective studies have examined the association of LRA use with dementia.(6–10) However, many of these studies are small, record few outcomes, and had limited follow-up.

 The use of electronic health data for epidemiological research has several advantages.(11) As the data are collected through the routine care of a large cohort, they allow for nested cohort studies using sample sizes and time-scales which would be infeasible using traditional methods.
 In addition, data are collected for care provision and without a specific research question in mind, providing a holistic picture of a patient and their health experience.
 While they may not contain information on all potentially important confounders,(12) electronic health records provide routine data on common covariates for millions of participants.

-We therefore aimed to test the association between several major classes of LRA and all-cause dementia, Alzheimer’s disease, vascular dementia and other dementia, in the Clinical Practice Research Datalink (CPRD), a large, population-based electronic health record (EHR) database.(13)
+We therefore aimed to test the association between several major classes of LRA and all-cause dementia, Alzheimer’s disease, vascular dementia and other dementias, in the Clinical Practice Research Datalink (CPRD), a large, population-based electronic health record (EHR) database from the United Kingdom.(13)

 Methods